 Get on social media

 Cultivating a social media presence for your new business can do wonders for your marketing strategy.
-Not only is it a free source of marketing, it has a global reach.
-Attention on social media can be just as important as attention from blogs and websites because it’s teeming with popular influencers.
+Not only is it a free source of marketing, but it also has a global reach.
+Attention on social media can be just as important as attention from blogs and websites because it's teeming with popular influencers.
 Depending on your core demographic, it may be worth investing a significant amount of time in your social impression.
 You have a lot of control over your business’ image and can easily engage with curious customers.
-Through social, you can also hold giveaways, create ads and personalize your business journey.
+Through social, you can also hold giveaways, create ads, and personalize your business journey.
 Here are 6 essential social media tips for small businesses that can help you get started.

-Social media is also a great way to include your audience on the ins and outs of your business and how it runs day to day.
+Social media is also a great way to include your audience on the ins and outs of your business and how it runs day-to-day.
 You can provide updates with Instagram stories and even post polls to gain audience engagement.
-Get people excited about every step of developing your start up and make them feel like part of your journey.
+Get people excited about every step of developing your start-up and make them feel like part of your journey.

 Set up a blog

-Creating your own content can help to educate your customers about your product, your business and your passions.
-Building a blog not only significantly boosts your SEO, driving more traffic to your website and increasing your ranking, it allows you brand yourself another way.
+Creating your own content can help to educate your customers about your product, your business, and your passions.
+Building a blog not only significantly boosts your SEO, driving more traffic to your website and increasing your ranking, but it also allows you to brand yourself another way.
 Create a blog that will not only inform, but entertain readers and make them want to share the knowledge they have gained with others.
 Posting two to three times a week is best when you are starting your blog.
-An excellent way to gain more traction to your business is to reach out to influencers and ask if they would host guest posts once a week.
+An excellent way to gain more traction with your business is to reach out to influencers and ask if they would host guest posts once a week.
 This way you can leverage their larger audience to your benefit.

 A smart way to spread the word about your business quickly is to, get yourself listed on online directories.
-Submitting your company to site like HackerNews, TechCrunch, Mashable, and KillerStartup can help you reach your target market.
+Submitting your company to sites like HackerNews, TechCrunch, Mashable, and KillerStartup can help you reach your target market.

 Be active on forums and groups

-Another great place to get involved with potential customers are forums.
+Another great place to get involved with potential customers is forums.
 Here you can promote your business and help answer questions about your industry. establish yourself as a tough leader in whatever industry your startup is part of to entice others to learn more about you.
 This is another free way to get the word out about your business.

 Define what success means for you

-Through all of these marketing efforts you want to be working towards an ultimate goal.
+Through all of these marketing efforts, you want to be working towards an ultimate goal.
 So take time to establish what that will be for your business and make sure all team members are on board.
 Success for you might mean getting a significant number of leads, or it means getting as much publicity as possible.
-Perhaps it’s a certain amount of revenue in one month.
+Perhaps it's a certain amount of revenue in one month.
 Whatever the goal is, make sure everyone is consistently working towards it.

 Starting a new business is filled with mixed emotions.
-It can feel intimidating, scary and exciting.
+It can feel intimidating, scary, and exciting.
 If you believe in the product you are selling and can effectively communicate that to your target customer, you will increase your chances that your startup will take off.
-Keep in mind that everything we’ve discussed just skims the surface of how to effectively market a business, and you’ll continue to learn more as you go.
+Keep in mind that everything we've discussed just skims the surface of how to effectively market a business, and you'll continue to learn more as you go.